nicksnyder/go-i18n/README.md

 ##### Selecting a locale

 Tfunc returns a function that can lookup the translation of a string for that locale.
-It accepts multiple locale parameters so you can gracefully fallback to other locales.
+It accepts one or more locale parameters so you can gracefully fallback to other locales.

 ```go
 userLocale = "ar-AR"     // user preference, accept header, language cookie